Acknowledgements¶

 SWIPE, by Kyle Gorman (MIT), see github.com/kylebgorman/swipe

-utf8proc, by the Public Software Group (MIT), see julialang.org/utf8proc
+utf8proc, by JuliaStrings and the Public Software Group (MIT), see juliastrings.github.io/utf8proc

 zip, by Kuba Podgórski, based on miniz, by Rich Geldreich (public domain), see github.com/kuba–/zip